flyteorg/flyte/docs/deployment/agents/snowflake.rst

     and ``<YOUR_NAMESPACE>`` with the name of your namespace (e.g., ``flyte``).

-For Snowflake plugin on the Flyte cluster, please refer to `Snowflake Plugin Example <https://docs.flyte.org/en/latest/flytesnacks/examples/snowflake_plugin/snowflake.html>`_
+For Snowflake plugin on the Flyte cluster, see `Snowflake Plugin Example <https://docs.flyte.org/en/latest/flytesnacks/examples/snowflake_plugin/snowflake.html>`_